When Safety Takes a Day Off: Why Permit-to-Work Systems Fail

 Picture this: a workplace accident so catastrophic it makes Chernobyl look like a small kitchen fire.
 One can only imagine the massive magnitude of the outcomes.

-An airtight permit-to-work system ensures safety at work.
-A lack of one can lead to devastating events.
+An airtight permit-to-work system ensures a safe work environment.
+A lack of one can lead to devastating events!

 However, it is worth noting that significant workplace accidents are frequently attributed to the failure of permit-to-work (PTW) systems, as evidenced by accident data from the U.S. Chemical Safety and Hazard Investigation Board (CSB), case studies, and best practices established by the Center for Chemical Process Safety (CCPS).